lucidrains/audiolm-pytorch/README.md

 - [ ] simplify training even more within AudioLM class
 - [ ] cli tool, something like `audiolm generate <wav.file | text>` and save generated wav file to local directory
 - [ ] return a list of waves in the case of variable lengthed audio
+- [ ] just take care of the edge case in coarse transformer text conditioned training, where the raw wave is resampled at different frequencies. autodetermine how to route based on length

 ## Citations